Overview

 Claim denied or not accepted

-Start here when the insurer disputes liability, refuses treatment, or issues a section 78 notice.
-This path usually requires evidence recovery and strict timing.
+Start here when the insurer disputes liability, refuses treatment or issues a section 78 notice.
+Read the reasons, identify the supporting evidence and check the available review or dispute procedure promptly.

 Match signal: